 The Trust Fund Penalty is not a true penalty.
 It is the amount of monies that should have been paid to the IRS, that were taken from the employees wages (federal withholding taxes, and social security).
 Therefore, it is actually a portion of the the wages which were not paid, and not a true “penalty”.
 Therefore, this penalty does not include interest and penalties charged against the employer for the failure to pay in the taxes owed.
-However, once the assessment is made against the person, interest will begin to accrue.
+However, once the assessment is made against the person, interest will begin to accrue and you will need IRS Tax Relief.

 The IRS can collect from an officer, member, partner or other owner or operator of the business.
 It sometimes comes as a shock to a person that they are liable for the unpaid taxes since they may have been an owner of the business but not in charge of the financial affairs of the business.
 In addition, the penalty can be assessed against more than one person, but once it collects it from any other party your liability will also be reduced.

-There are defenses to the penalty.
+There are defenses to the penalty that can provide IRS Tax Relief.
 For example, if the payroll tax monies were deposited into a bank account, and the account seized by the bank to pay a loan, then there should be no penalty (Rykoff v.
 US 93-1).

 To impose the tax penalty, the taxpayer must have authority to pay over the tax, and the lack of payment must be willful.
 The IRS terms the person liable, the “responsible person”.